LemonNES/LemonNES/README.md

 # Browser Based NES Emulator
-LemonNES is a simple NES Emulator coded in html, css, and javascript.

-built with help from ChatGPT
+LemonNES Is A Simple, Lightweight NES Emulator Coded In HTML, CSS, And JavaScript.

 # Known Issues